Gotham City: Architecture

 Art Deco and Art Nouveau buildings, such as Helsinki Central Railway Station, inspired the look of Gotham in the 1989 film Batman.

 In Batman: Gothic, Gotham Cathedral plays a central role in the story since it is built by Mr. Whisper, the story's antagonist.

 In a 1992 storyline, a man obsessed with Pinkney's architecture destroys several Gotham buildings to reveal the Pinkney structures they had hidden; the editorial purpose behind this was to make Gotham resemble its depiction in the 1989 Batman film.

 Batman Begins features a CGI-augmented version of Chicago while The Dark Knight more directly features Chicago infrastructure and architecture such as Navy Pier.
 The Dark Knight Rises forgoes Chicago, instead shooting in Pittsburgh; Los Angeles; New York City; Newark, New Jersey; London; and Glasgow.
+(Note: Attributed to multiple references:)

 Notable residents

-Over the years, in various Batman-related titles in the chronological DC Comics continuity, the Caped Crusader enlists the help of numerous characters, the first being his trusty sidekick, Robin.
-Although a singular title, many have donned the mantle over the years.
-The first was Nightwing, then came Red Hood, Red Robin, Spoiler and finally Batman's son Damian Wayne.
+Batman enlists the help of numerous characters—including his sidekick, Robin—in the various Batman-related comics in the DC Comics continuity (multiple characters have been given the title "Robin", including Nightwing, Red Hood, Red Robin, Spoiler and Batman's son Damian Wayne).
 In addition to the Robins or former Robins, there is Catwoman, Batgirl (Barbara Gordon), Batgirl (Cassandra Cain), Signal, Batwing, Batwoman, and Huntress.